-Audit your website’s SEO with Google Search Console
+How to Audit Your Website’s SEO With Google Search Console

 What is Google Search Console?

-Google Search Console (AKA Google Webmaster Tools) is an administration and reporting interface created for webmasters by Google.
-Google Search Console allows you to check your index status, adjust the configuration of and optimise the visibility of your content.
+Google Search Console is an administration and reporting interface created for webmasters.
+The platform allows you to check your index status, the configuration and optimise the visibility of your content.

 Why is Google Search Console important for SEO?

-Google Search Console is the main method of communication between Google and SEO Managers.
-With Google Search Console you can discover errors, get best practice guidance and notification of issues that can affect your website’s SEO.
-This makes Google Search Console one of the most important tools for SEO.
+One of the most important SEO tools, this platform acts as the main method of communication between Google and SEO managers.
+Google Search Console allows you to discover errors, access best practice guidance and notification of issues that can affect your website’s SEO.

 - Go to Google Search Console